 Member States shall take the 1. necessary measures to ensure that workers have an individual right to paid and nontransferable parental leave of at least four months to be taken before the child reaches a given age which shall be at least ten.
-Member States shall assess the possibility to extend the right to parental leave for workers in special situations requiring them to be more present, to be provided for by Member States..
+Member States shall assess the possibility to extend the right to parental leave for workers in special situations requiring more of their presence, to be defined by Member States..
 Such special situations may include: parents having a disability, parents with children with a disability including mental health problems, serious medical condition or illness and single parents as defined by the national law and practice in Member States.